 Meditation

 We’re still struggling to figure out exactly what Consciousness is.
 One theory that I kinda like (although I have no sense of how correct it is) is that consciousness is a way of approximating the base reality.
-There is too much data coming in through our senses, and it is impossible for every . . .
+There is too much data coming in through our senses, and it is impossible for ev . . .
 Read more

 Why I Meditate